lbc-team/foundry-book-in-chinese/src/forge/deploying.md

 Forge can deploy smart contracts to a given network with the [`forge create`](../reference/forge/forge-create.md) command.

-Forge can deploy only one contract at a time.
+Forge CLI can deploy only one contract at a time.

+For deploying and verifying multiple smart contracts in one go, Forge's [Solidity scripting](../tutorials/solidity-scripting.md#deploying-our-contract) would be the more efficient approach.

 To deploy a contract, you must provide a RPC URL (env: `ETH_RPC_URL`) and the private key of the account that will deploy the contract.